 Example content

-[This project will focus on enabling ambient power communication in WLAN with acceptable data rate.
+[This project will focus on enabling ambient power communication in WLAN with acceptable data rateby supporting at least one mode of data communication link for ultra-low power device which is only powered by ambient power with extremely low power density (e.g. radio waves with power densitiy of several uW or even lower etc.)

-This project will provide mechanisms for positioning function with ambient power communication.
+This project will also provide mechanisms for positioning function conjuntioned with ambient power communication.

 There is no other WLAN standard focusing on enabling ambient power communication in WLAN, and providing mechanisms for positioning function with ambient power communication other than this amendment.]